“A friendly, creative, environment for learning together”

 Week 1

-What a great day we all had in the school garden!
-Here is what we got up to….
+What a great day we all had!
+Here is what we got up to…

-As part of our Science, we learnt how to classify objects into ‘LIVING, DEAD and NEVER ALIVE’ – did you know that to be a living thing it needs to grow, eat and breathe!
-We absolutely loved looking for things that were alive and found snails, slugs and beetles.
+As part of our science, we learnt how to classify objects into ‘Living, Dead and Never alive’- did you know that to be a living thing it needs to grow, eat and breathe!
+We loved looking for things that were living, dead and never alive, we found lots of exciting things.

-Mrs Platts took us to look at plants in the garden.
-We discussed the different parts and what their function is.
-We now know that the roots not only take water to the plant from the soil, but also help to anchor it to the ground.
+We discussed the different parts and functions of plants with Mrs Platts.
+We know that the roots not only take water to the plant from the soil, but also help to anchor it to the ground.

-In the afternoon, we used clay to make pinch pots and then decorated them with natural materials we found in the garden.
-We took inspiration from the Sheffield artist Penny Withers.
-We also did some gardening and den building!
+In Art we used clay to make pinch pots.
+We collected natural materials from the garden and used these to decorate our pots.
+We took inspiration from the Sheffield Artist Penny Withers.

 Week 2

-Another great Forest School Friday for Class 6 – we had dry weather for most of the day!
+Another great Forest School Friday for Class 6 – we had dry weather all day!

-This week our Science focus was mini-beast habitats – we thought about WHY a mini-beast would choose to live in a certain environment and the key words we came up with were:
+This week our Science focus was mini-beast habitats – we thought about WHY a mini-beast would choose to live in a certain environment.

 Working with Mrs Platts, we learnt about how plants reproduce, using pollinators which they attract through their scent, shape and / or colour.